 This article on deep value contrarian investing was written by Jack Lyons.
 Jack has worked as an equity analyst and auditor in Dublin, Ireland.
 He focuses on applying a quantitative net net and Acquirer's Multiple strategy in his personal account.
-Article image (Creative Commons) by Ian Muttoo, edited by The Broken Leg.
+Article image (Creative Commons) by Ian Muttoo, edited by Broken Leg Investing.

 Have you ever wondered what it is about deep value investing that makes it contrarian?
 Or, why deep value investing strategies even make sense from a contrarian perspective?

 While similarities exist between deep value and contrarian strategies, there are intricate differences between them—and both will make you a better investor!

 Seth Klarman, in his book Margin of Safety, addresses the relationship between the two styles (contrarian and deep value), and what it is that makes their combination—deep value contrarian investing— such a winning strategy.

 What Makes a Deep Value Contrarian Investing Also Contrarian?